Disclosure: This post may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my links.

-Got a hankering for granola bars that are simple, chewy, and better for you than store-bought?
-Make some of these Gluten Free Granola Bars at home pack them for snacks and lunch!
+Craving granola bars that are simple, chewy, and better for you than store-bought?
+Make some of our best Gluten Free Granola Bars at home pack them for snacks and lunch!
+These also make awesome school snacks since they’re peanut free

 In times past I have attempted to lighten up this recipe by cutting back on the sugar and oil, but the texture just would never come out the same.
-The dense, chewy texture of these bars is what i love most about them, so I decided to leave the sugar and oil ratios alone, instead I subbed healthier versions: coconut sugar, honey, and coconut oil.
+The dense, chewy texture of these bars is what I love most about them, so I decided to leave the sugar and oil ratios alone, instead I subbed some allergy friendly and slightly healthier versions of ingredients.

-This recipe can easily be doubled, just watch the baking time to make sure they get cooked through but don’t get burned.
+This recipe can easily be doubled to bake in a 9×13-inch pan, just watch the baking time to make sure they get cooked through but don’t get burned.
+You don’t want to over-cook these granola bars or they will become pretty hard.
+Just cook until they have a nice golden color around the edge of the pan.

 - 1/4 cup ground flaxseed